-Orlando & Walt Disney World weather can be unpredictable and if you are not prepared can ruin the enjoyment of your vacation.
-Our Guide to the Orlando Weather highlights the type of weather you might encounter on your vacation.
-We also provide tips & tricks on how you can Beat the Orlando Weather.
+Orlando and Walt Disney World weather can be unpredictable, and being unprepared can ruin your vacation’s enjoyment.
+Our Guide to the Orlando Weather highlights the weather you might encounter on vacation.
+We also provide tips and tricks on how you can Beat the Orlando Weather.

 Florida’s official nickname is “The Sunshine State” which was officially adopted in 1970.
 However, the weather can be very variable.
-News reports of storms and hurricanes are not infrequent occurrence.
+News reports of storms and hurricanes are not infrequent occurrences.

-However, it is highly unlikely the weather will ruin any vacation to Walt Disney World.
-Severe hurricanes are a very infrequent event.
-While summer storms are inevitable, they are likely to be a minor inconvenience than a vacation-ruining experience.
+It is highly unlikely the weather will ruin any vacation to Walt Disney World.
+Severe hurricanes are very infrequent events.
+While summer storms are frequent, they will likely be a minor inconvenience rather than a vacation-ruining experience.

-Preparation, like everything at Walt Disney World, is the key to ensuring you have a great time.
-Guests who are prepared for all eventualities can easily Beat the Orlando Weather
+Like everything at Walt Disney World, preparation is key to ensuring a great time.
+Guests who are prepared for all eventualities can easily Beat the Orlando Weather.

 When are the hottest & coolest months to visit Walt Disney World?

-While that might sound pretty hot the actual hottest ever recorded temperature was in September.
+While that might sound pretty hot, the hottest recorded temperature was in September.
 On September 8, 1921, a staggering 103 degrees was recorded.

 Rainfall in Orlando

 November is usually the driest month in Orlando.
-An added advantage, November is also one of the quietest months to visit Walt Disney World.
+An added advantage is that November is one of the quietest months to visit Walt Disney World.

 Humidity is high in Orlando from late April to early November.
-Guest may find the level of humidity initially uncomfortable and it might take a few days to acclimatise.
-Again summer months offer the most humid conditions.
+Guests may find the humidity level initially uncomfortable, and it might take a few days to acclimatize.

 Sunshine at Walt Disney World